rajeshsola/rajeshsola.github.io/profile.md

 ### Roles & Project Contributions

 #### In KPIT
-* Trainer - Competency Development & Learning facilitator for Freshers & experienced teams.
+* Trainer & Learning facilitator for Freshers & Experienced teams, developed & delivered various modules to **enhance fresher efficacy models & competency levels of working teams** as per project/client expectations.
-* Digitization - Developed e-learning content for key modules for Fresher training & continuous education.
-* Effective collobaration with Architects & SMEs for continuous enhancement of training models.
-* Technical support for Lateral hiring - played a vital role in setting up assessment framework & evaluation as part of strategic partnership with major OEM.
+* Technical support for Lateral hiring - played a critical role in **setting up assessment framework & evaluation support** as part of **strategic partnership with premier OEMs**.This helped in reducing some ground level problems like shortlisting right candidates with coding experience for further rounds, thus optimizing interview panel bandwidth.
+* Digitization of learning resources- Developed **e-learning content** for various modules required for Fresher training & continuous education, to bring a pradigm shift towards **Flip & Blended learning modes**.
+* Effective collobaration with Architects & SMEs for **continuous enhancement of training models**.
-* Technical SPOC for project specific training requests from various project teams at run time,
+* Technical SPOC for **project specific training requests** from various teams at run time, advisory support with effective  **customized training plans** as per available competency & resources.
-* Mentor - Internal supervisor for PG level projects.
+* Internal supervisor for Master's degree projects, **mentoring on niche automotive trends**.
+* Design **customized assessments** as per target audience.
-* Design & evaluation support for assessments
+* Evaluation support for assessments, introduced **partial auto grading methods**.

 #### In CDAC
-* Core faculty for embedded systems & IOT domains
+* Core faculty for Embedded systems & IOT domains.
-* Mentor for PG Diploma & MTech projects
+* Mentor for PG Diploma & MTech projects.
-* Design & review of syllabus for PG-Diploma courses
+* **Design & review of syllabus** for PG-Diploma courses, Major focus on Embedded Systems & IOT.
-* Design & evaluation support for assessments
+* Design & evaluation support for various assessments.
+* Developed cute-iperf : Qt based GUI for iperf, hosted at github.com/rajeshsola/cute-iperf.
+* Developed skeleton driver for Android Open Accessory(AOA) protocol, by customizing USB skeleton driver, (hosted at github.com/rajeshsola/adk-driver-skeleton).
+* Developed node-red addons for IOT Prototyping,used for USB, CAN connectivity and InfluxDBaccess (hosted at github.com/rajeshsola/node-red-addons).
+* Developed addons for Eclipse Kura, an OSGi based IOT gateway – InfluxDb, HTTP REST, SocketCAN service bundles and demos , hosted at github.com/rajeshsola/kura-addons.
+* Developed Qt app for IMU Sensors(SenseHAT) on RaspberryPi – for on board addon using Qt Sensors, remote sensors using qmqtt module.(Desmo code for IoTShow.in,EFY Conference 2017).
+* Advisory support for **effective hardware resources**

+#### Common Roles & contributions
+* **Co Delivery support** for Master's degree modules.
+* Effective team bonding & advisory support to resolve some **critical constaints**.
+* **Branding support** for the organization through knowledge sharing with community
+* Added support for branding organizational updates & initiatives,as a **Active professional network** user.

+#### Some themes in student/trainee project mentoring (CDAC & KPIT)
+* Custom Drivers, Network connectivity in Zephyr OS.
+* Working with ARM mbed OS, mbed.org APIs
+* Qt programming on RaspberryPi with SenseHAT – Qt Sensors, Qt Plotting
+* Porting Xenomai on BeagleBoneBlack
+* Working with Xenomai RTDM Drivers
+* Device Firmware on MCUs, USB Host Drivers on Linux, libusb APIs
+* Interfacing Android with target boards via USB using AOA protocol
+* USBIP for remote access of connected devices – using drivers, libusb APIs
+* MiWi packet sniffing on Linux target – customizing USB Skeleton Driver
+* Working with SocketCAN
+* Building EtherCAT master & slave stacks on PC, porting to BeagleBoneBlack
+* Simulation of Realtime CAN in Xenomai environment
+* Integrating CAN networks with IOT platforms
+* Implementing CoAP server, MQTT clients on Zephyr OS
+* Bridging Bluetooth LE networks with IOT Platforms
+* Edge Computing with InfluxData kapacitor

+* Publishing Vehicle Telmetry Data over HTTP REST APIs
+* Simulation of Instrument Panel Cluster
+* Simulation of Infotainment sub systems - HVAC, TPMS, Media Player, Radio, Navigation etc.
+* Implementation of Remote Diagnostics on constrained devices
+* Implementation of Virtual CAN port for remote diagnostics
+* Implementation of service-oriented middleware on constrained devices

+#### Projects & Contributions prior to CDAC
+* Bugfixing,Feature improvement in OpenOffice.org Impress, Calc - B.E.
+Final Year Project as an intern at Novell Inc,Bangalore.
+* Customization of embedded linux and porting of J2ME profiles - Inhouse project at sasken
+* Porting mpeg4ip on thin linux - Inhouse project at sasken
+* Fixing of VBA Macros Interoperability issues for OpenOffice.org (Independent task)
+* QPowertop: Qt based GUI for powertop, hosted at github.com/rajeshsola/qpowertop (Independent task)

-### Knowledge Sharing
+### Knowledge Sharing with Community

-#### My Talks (Delivered in recent conferences)
+#### Talks delivered in recent conferences.

 - Eclipse Kura - Java/OSGi based edge framework, Open Source India 2018, Nimhans Convention Centre, Bengaluru.